 For example, Google Now makes use of AI and synchronize the calendar, emails & search habits.

-In return, they provide you with a small briefing of what you will be served as per the schedule.
-So, for this kind of scenario, user don’t mind giving access to personal information.
+In return, they provide you with a small briefing of what you will get as per the schedule.
+So, for this kind of scenario, the user doesn’t mind giving access to personal information.

 CASE STUDY: AI In E-Commerce

-So far, we have analyzed the 10 innovative ways to use AI in the E-Commerce industry.
-In this section, we’re going to provide you with a case study where an E-Commerce giant has made the efficient use of AI and they’ve also reaped the rewards for that.
+So far, we have analyzed the ten innovative ways to use AI in the E-Commerce industry.
+In this section, we’re going to provide you with a case study where an E-Commerce giant has made the efficient use of AI, and they’ve also reaped the rewards for that.

 The global leader of E-Commerce, Amazon is using Artificial Intelligence to its advantage.
-Alexa which has become a household name is Amazon’s own AI application.
-However, most of Amazon’s marketing strategies are driven by Machine Learning algorithms.
-These algorithms allow them to predict customer behaviour and provide related recommendations.
+Alexa who has become a household name is Amazon’s own AI application.
+However, Machine Learning algorithms drives most of Amazon’s marketing strategies.
+These algorithms allow them to predict customer behavior and provide related recommendations.

-In addition to this, Automation has also played a huge role in the evolvement of Amazon.
-After the company acquired warehouse robot manufacturer Kiva Systems which is now known as Amazon Robotics helps them to manage millions of products in an efficient manner.
+In addition to this, Automation has also played a considerable role in the evolvement of Amazon after the company acquired warehouse robot manufacturer Kiva Systems which is now known as Amazon Robotics helps them to manage millions of products efficiently.

 Another emerging application of the company is Prime Air which is a delivery drone.
-This application helps the organization to improve the delivery efficiency & reduce the shipping cost.
-This is what Jeff Bezos, CEO Of Amazon, has to say about Prime Air:
+This application helps the organization to improve delivery efficiency & reduce the shipping cost.
+It is what Jeff Bezos, CEO Of Amazon, has to say about Prime Air: